 First on Schroders toolkit is CONTEXT, “a data driven tool that allows us to see how companies are managing the most material issues to their business, generating unique insights for investors,” says Andrew Howard, Head of Sustainable Research at Schroders.
 “CONTEXT allows our investment teams can go from identifying relevant sectoral themes, to selecting the relevant metrics and then see how this affects how companies rank among their peers,” explains Howard.

 “What would it look like if companies were given a bill that forced them to internalise social and environmental externalities in their costs considerations?“ Howard asked in a subsequent session.
 “This is the question that SustainEx is trying to answer.
 It is a practical concern for companies already facing the prospects of increased regulations, targeted taxation and minimum wages,” he says.
-SustainEx – explored by NordSIP when it was launched – suggests that the social costs of the oil, retail, alcohol sectors are not well priced by the market, the net positive contributions of telecom, pharmaceutical, healthcare, software and a range of other sectors are similarly underpriced too.
+Although SustainEx suggests that the social costs of the oil, retail, alcohol sectors are not well priced by the market, it also suggests the net positive contributions of telecom, pharmaceutical, healthcare, software and a range of other sectors are similarly underpriced.

 “SustainEx is the most rigorous and scientific approach to measuring sustainability,” says Ashley Lester, Head of Multi-Asset Research and Systematic Investments.
 Including SustainEx as an ESG factor enhances his team’s understanding of their portfolio returns but also gives them an estimate of how much a given investment strategy is adding to these unpriced externalities.
 “For every US$ 100 of sales you will participate in as a shareholder in the MSCI ACWI, you will impose US$6 of costs on the world.
 A portfolio with SRI exclusions only actually decreases this costs to US$4.5.
 However, the ESG integration basically eliminates it,” Lester explains.